 Retirees whose health limits their ability to work

-As we detail in “7 Costly Health Problems That Strike After Age 50,” many health conditions begin to strike large numbers of people in their 50s or late.
+As we detail in “7 Costly Health Problems That Strike After Age 50,” many health conditions begin to impact large numbers of people in their 50s or later.
 Some of these ailments may cause only minor limitations, but others can be debilitating.